 Rickwood Field is the oldest ballpark in America.
 Yes, it is older than Wrigley Field and Fenway Park.
 This year, Rickwood Field celebrates its 100th anniversary.
-This is the first time that any ballpark has had a 100th anniversary.
+This was the first time that any ballpark celebrated a 100th anniversary.

 There’s so much history in Rickwood Field that it is difficult to summarize it well.